matthewgream/libiotdata/README.md

 1. **Power** — battery and/or small solar panel, particularly in locations with limited winter daylight.

-2. **Transmission** — LoRa, 802.11ah, SigFox, cellular SMS, low-frequency RF, or similar low-power point-to-point, wide-area, or mesh networks with effective payload limits of tens of bytes per transmission.
+2. **Communications** — LoRa, 802.11ah, SigFox, cellular SMS, low-frequency RF, or similar low-power point-to-point, wide-area, or mesh networks with effective payload limits of tens of bytes per transmission.
 Regulatory limits on transmission time (typically 1% duty cycle in EU ISM bands) mean that every byte transmitted has a direct cost in time-on-air and energy.

-3. **Processing** — small, inexpensive embedded microcontrollers running at tens of megahertz with tens or hundreds of kilobytes of RAM and program storage, where code size and complexity are real constraints, and where there are no, or limited, operating system or protocol support.
+3. **Compute** — small, inexpensive embedded microcontrollers running at tens of megahertz with tens or hundreds of kilobytes of RAM and program storage, where code size and complexity are real constraints, and where there are no, or limited, operating system or protocol support.